erick-guerra/Royalbox/README.md

 </p>

 -------------------------------------------------------------------------------------------------------------------------
-# PRE-CONFIGURED IMG FILE
+# PRE-CONFIGURED SD CARD or RASPBERRY PI A+

-<a href="http://www.gplexdb.net/Royalbox.img.gz">Download</a> the image file and create and sell your own SD card.
+You can purchase a pre-configured SD CARD to plug into your own Raspberry Pi that you own or just buy a pre-configure CPU from our online store.

 -------------------------------------------------------------------------------------------------------------------------
 # HOW TO BUILD - DO IT YOURSELF - In progress